 When determining what income is "countable" for SSI purposes, things start to get very complicated, very quickly.
 Not all sources of income are actually treated as income.
 Read more about what income is not counted or is excluded for purposes of calculating SSI benefits.

 In short, the Social Security Administration takes your total household income and subtracts the income that is excluded to come up with your "countable income".
 Then SSA will subtract your "countable income" from the maximum SSI federal benefit rate (currently $710) to come up with your personalized monthly SSI benefit amount.
-Check out an example of how SSI benefits are calculated.

 Qualifying for SSI can be a very complicated subject and can become overwhelming at times.
 For questions about how to qualify for SSI, talk to an experienced attorney.
 Many times your eligibility will turn on very case specific details.
 Having an attorney review your financial situation can be very helpful in determining your eligibility for SSI benefits.